Ben Aris

 Benjamin Patrick Aris (16 March 1937 – 4 September 2003) was an English actor who was best known for his parts in Hi-de-Hi! and To the Manor Born, and was also very active on stage.
 He was often cast as an eccentric, upper-class or upper-middle class man.

+Early life and education

+Benjamin Patrick Aris was born on 16 March 1937 in London, and following the Second World War, he trained at the Arts Educational School.

+At the age of 16, he joined a national tour of the show Zip Goes a Million.
+He then did his national service in the British Army.

 Early career

-Aris was born in London, and following the Second World War, he trained at the Arts Educational School.
-At the age of 16, he joined a national tour of the show Zip Goes a Million.
-He then did his national service in the Army and after that appeared in many musicals and films including The Plague of the Zombies, The Charge of the Light Brigade and if.....
+After completing his national service, Aris appeared in many musicals and films, including The Plague of the Zombies, The Charge of the Light Brigade and if.....

 On stage, Aris was in the 1960 production of the revue "One Over The Eight" at the Duke of York's Theatre in London.

 He also appeared in Tony Richardson's 1969 production of "Hamlet" at London's Roundhouse, its New York transfer to the Lunt-Fontanne Theatre, and also its film version the same year.